 Its approach to the exercise of ownership and voting rights is detailed in the Statement of Investment Policies.
+The Board of Guardians is an active owner and exercises its voting rights in public listed companies in Australia and overseas.
+A series of voting principles have been developed and published to communicate the Board's corporate governance expectations.
+The exercise of voting rights is supported by engagement with companies where appropriate.
 The annual report discusses the application of this policy including reporting in aggregate of how voting rights have been exercised.
 A detailed report on the exercise of voting rights in Australian listed entities is published annually.